About the Journal

 How the reviewers are selected

-Reviewers are matched to the paper according to their expertise, and our referee database is constantly being updated.
-We welcome suggestions for reviewers from authors, though these recommendations may or may not be used.
+Reviewers are matched to the paper according to their expertise, and our referee database is constantly updated.
+Authors' suggestions for reviewers are welcome, though these recommendations may or may not be used.

 How long does the review process take?

-Typically the manuscript will be reviewed within 60 days.
-Should the reviewers' reports contradict one another or a report is unduly delayed, a further expert opinion will be sought.
-If necessary, revised manuscripts may be returned to the initial reviewers, usually within 1 month.
-Reviewers and Senior Editors may request more than one revision of a manuscript, and alternative reviewers may also be invited to review the manuscript at any time.
+Typically, the manuscript is reviewed within 60 days.
+Should the reviewers' reports contradict one another or a report be unduly delayed, a further expert opinion will be sought.
+If necessary, revised manuscripts may be returned to the initial reviewers, usually within one month.
+Reviewers and Senior Editors may request more than one manuscript revision, and alternative reviewers may also be invited to review the manuscript at any time.

-The Senior Editor is responsible for the decision to reject or recommend the manuscript for publication.
+The Senior Editor is responsible for rejecting or recommending the manuscript for publication.
 This decision will be sent to the author with any recommendations made by the referees.

 Please note we may forward accepted papers for legal review if appropriate.